MicrosoftDocs/cloud-adoption-framework/docs/manage/considerations/inventory.md

 ### Inventory

-If no one knows that an asset exists, it's very difficult for the asset to be managed.
+If no one knows that an asset exists, it's difficult to manage the asset.
 Before an asset or workload can be managed, it must be inventoried and classified.
 The first technical step toward stable operations is a validation of inventory and classification of that inventory.

 ### Central logging